 The fee is $200, and includes 4 CDs and a workbook.
 The fee for optional individual sessions is: sliding scale ($50-$90) for non-members, $50 for members.
 Please register by contacting the instructor by phone or email.
 Arrangements for payment may be made with Dr. Cross directly.

-This course in the cultivation of mindfulness is offered regularly at the Zen Center, taught by Shinge Roshi, Roko Sherry Chayat.
+How often are we really present for what is happening in any one moment?
+Distractibility interferes with our ability to listen, to focus, to respond, and to feel fully alive.
+This course in the cultivation of attention without tension is offered regularly at the Zen Center, taught by Shinge Roshi, Roko Sherry Chayat.
 Six evening classes include meditation instruction and practice, group discussion, and light refreshments.

 The fee is $125; a reduced rate of $85 is available for students, seniors, and those with limited income.